FLAIR-IISc/Intro-to-NLP-Jan-2024/project_template/README.md

 # Template for Class Projects

 Template and style files for the project.
+NOTE: Please go to to line 96 in `class_project.sty` and update the course number for the course you are using this for.

 ## A Few Tips about Writing